agilecrm/rest-api/README.md

 ### dev/api/documents/contact/{contact_id}/docs
 Method: GET

-- Returns list of documents JSONs related to the contact.
+- Returns list of documents in the JSON format related to the contact.

 ### Using curl :
 ```sh